IanEarnest/Hello-World-GitHub/README.md

 Created in Visual Studio Express 2013 for Windows Desktop using C#, hello world is displayed in a command prompt.
 Main code located "Hello-World-GitHub/Hello World C-sharp/Program.cs"

+Hello World HTML5 -
+Created in Notepad++, hello world is displayed in the top left of the browser for both the HTML5 and HTML5 Canvas examples.
+Main code located "Hello-World-GitHub/Hello World HTML5/Hello World HTML5.html"

 Purpose
 -------